 2010 Magondeau red Beau Site - a typical scent of slightly burned fruit, otherwise round and charming.
 86p.

-2005 Magondeau red Beau Site - strong and well-structured with chocolate and cacao powder, lush fruit and smooth fruity finish.
+2005 Magondeau red Beau Site - strong and well-structured with chocolate and cacao powder, lush fruit, and smooth fruity finish.
 Well-made.
 89p.

-Passion version of Magondeau is made from the best plots of the vineyard, 45 years old vines, vinified in 2/3 new oak barrels.
+The passion version of Magondeau is made from the best plots of the vineyard, 45 years old vines, vinified in 2/3 new oak barrels.

 2012 - aromatic, evident alcohol, very good acidity.
 88p.

-2010 - more concentrated, better structure and more complexity here than in 2012.
+2010 - more concentrated, better structure, and more complexity here than in 2012.
 89p.

 2005 - delicious, tastes more complete wine than 2010.
 89-90p.